This is a virtual live event

 What you will learn

-The origins and emergence of Buddha, Dharma, and Sangha in India, and the spread of Buddhism in Northern and Southern Asia.
+The origins and emergence of Dharma, Dharma arts, and Buddhist Psychology as mind training in India, and the spread of Buddhism in Northern and Southern Asia.

-The impact of colonialism on modern Buddhism and its spread in Europe and North America.
+The impact of colonialism on modern Buddhism, and Buddhist psychology and its integration in Europe and North America.

-The integration of Buddhist-Based contemplative science, ideas, and methods in mental health with mindfulness, compassion, and contemplative arts practices, and their adaptations into many spheres of life.
+Learn about Buddhist-Based contemplative science, ideas, and methods in mental health with mindfulness-, compassion-based protocols, and interventions and their adaptations into many spheres of life.

-The foundations of the Contemplative Creative psychotherapy (CCT) as a Buddhist-based secular approach to embodied mind training and compassion in action applications for self, others, and the planet.
+Discover the foundations of Contemplative Creative Psychotherapy (CCT) as a Buddhist-based secular approach and intervention in clinical settings.

 *No artistic or meditation experience is needed to attend this course.